Sandy Pasch: 2012 election

 After her district was basically eliminated by the Republican-controlled legislature in 2011, Pasch announced that she would be moving from her home in Whitefish Bay into the Assembly district then represented by Elizabeth Coggs (who was running for the State Senate), which had been redistricted to include portions of Pasch's old district.
 Amid accusations of "carpetbagging" and assertions that up to half the seats currently held by African-Americans could go to white candidates, Pasch argued that "I agree diversity is important...
 But what is very, very important is that there is a representative in the district who will listen, who will take action after listening, someone who will fight"; and noted she is the only Jewish member of the Assembly.
 She was endorsed by Tamara Grigsby.

 Calls by Coggs to the mostly-black voters at an inner-city candidate forum to "vote for someone who looks like you" led to accusations that she was attacking Pasch, the only white candidate in the race.
 Several African-American candidates at the forum decried her remarks as racist.
 None of Pasch's opponents (who included Ieshuh Griffin) had held elected office.
 "I don't think anyone should vote for anyone on account of their skin color," Griffin said of Coggs' remarks.
 "It's not about color."
 Coggs' predecessor, Polly Williams, describing Pasch as "a White suburban woman" who "can’t win in her own district", had already expressed concern that inner-city seats such as hers could be lost to white Democrats as a result of machinations by "non-Black forces from outside the community".
 Williams, like Coggs, endorsed one of Pasch's rivals.
 The 10th district Democratic nomination (tantamount to election in this heavily-Democratic district) was nonetheless taken by Pasch, with over 60% of the vote.
 She won the general election easily.

 2014 election

 In 2014, Pasch chose not to run for re-election.
 After a hard-fought Democratic primary (no other parties fielded candidates), the nomination went to County Supervisor David Bowen, whom Pasch had endorsed.

 Personal life

 She is married and has three children.
+She is Jewish.